s1162276945/class-2018-rec/README.md

 * Instructor: Younghoon Kim (nongaussian@gmail.com)
 * TA: Woonghee Lee (woongheelee@hanyang.ac.kr)

+## IMPORTANT NOTICE
+* The quiz is an open-book test.
+* No class on Sep 25 due to Chu-seok.

 ## Phase 1: Traditional recommendation systems

 Every week, 2~3 research papers will be handed out and the next week, we will have about-1.5-hours-long quiz asking questions about those reading matters.
 You can refer to copies of the reading material for quiz.
 That is, it is an open-book test.

-### Memory-based collaborative filtering & performance evaluation of recommendation systems
+### Memory-based collaborative filtering & performance evaluation of recommendation systems (Quiz on Sep 18)

 > Badrul Munir Sarwar, George Karypis, Joseph A. Konstan, John Riedl: Item-based collaborative filtering recommendation algorithms.
 WWW 2001: 285-295